yuejiaointel/oneDAL/CONTRIBUTING.md

 ### CPU Features Dispatching

 oneDAL provides binaries that can contain code targeting different architectural extensions of a base instruction set architecture (ISA).
-For example, code paths can exist for Intel(R) SSE2, Intel(R) AVX2, Intel(R) AVX-512, etc. extensions, on top of the x86-64 base architecture.
-When run on a specific hardware implementation like Haswell, Skylake-X, etc., oneDAL chooses the code path which is most suitable for that implementation.
+For example, code paths can exist for AVX2, AVX-512 extensions, on top of the x86-64 base architecture. oneDAL chooses the code path which is most suitable for that implementation.
 Contributors should leverage [CPU Features Dispatching](http://uxlfoundation.github.io/oneDAL/contribution/cpu_features.html) mechanism to implement the code of the algorithms that can perform most optimally on various hardware implementations.

 ### Threading Layer